- Events and Programs

 Board of Directors

 The Spring Creek Board of Directors is elected by property owners to govern the Association.
 The Board meets at regular monthly meetings to discuss and vote on SCA business and to hear from members of the public.
-These meetings are held the 4th Wednesday of every month at the office, 401 Fairway Blvd.
-Meetings generally begin at 5:30 p.m. and notices of meeting agendas are posted regularly at the Spring Creek Association office, Horse Palace, Country Club Shell Station, Khoury’s Market Place and our web site HERE.
+These meetings are typically held on the 4th Wednesday of every month at the office, 401 Fairway Blvd.
+Meetings generally begin at 5:30 p.m. and notices of meeting agendas are posted regularly at the Spring Creek Association Office, Horse Palace, Country Club Shell Station, Khoury’s Market Place, and our website.
 Your input is welcomed, and we encourage you to attend.

 Committee of Architecture

 The COA’s main purpose is to provide for a high standard of property maintenance and construction within the Association.
+The COA meets at regular monthly meetings typically on the 2nd Monday of each month at the office, 401 Fairway Blvd.
 Please note that plans for any structural alterations, additions, fences, etc. need to be submitted to the COA for approval before you submit your plans to Elko County Building Department.
+Learn more about policies and rules on our website.

 Spring Creek Recreation & Amenities